open-contracting-extensions/eforms/docs/mapping.md

 For each `efac:ChangeReason`, add or update the corresponding `Amendment` object in the contract's `.amendments` array:

 - Ensure its `.id` is set.
 The `.id` can be any value guaranteed to be unique within the scope of the procedure.
 For example, it can be set to a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).
+- Add a `Classification` object to its `.rationaleClassifications` array:
-- Map this field to its `.rationaleClassifications.id`.
+  - Map this field to its `.id`.
-- Set its `.rationaleClassifications.scheme` to 'modification justification'.
+  - Set its `.scheme` to 'eu-modification-justification'.
-- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/modification-justification), and map it to its `.rationaleClassifications.description`.
+  - Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/modification-justification), and map it to its `.description`.

 ```xml
 <efac:ContractModification>